comit-network/comit.network/blog/2020-09-25-gh-release.md

 ## Testing workflows

 Testing workflows can be cumbersome because all we are writing is untyped yaml.
-I ended up creating a fork the repository in my personal account for the testing.
+I ended up forking the repository in my personal account for the testing.
 This allowed me to iterate fairly quickly because I was able to remove all branch protections from the repository.
 As such, I could force push to `dev` and `master` and test my workflows using the real trigger events.
 This is something I could have never done in the main repository and therefore it greatly sped up development.